 26. Explain a tax refund.

-The government refunds any excess tax paid by a person over the amount owed.
+The government refunds any excess tax a person pays over the amount owed.
 This is known as a tax refund.
-After accounting for income tax, withholdings, tax deductions or credits, and other factors, you file your annual income tax return and receive a tax refund.
+Hence, after accounting for income tax, withholdings, tax deductions or credits, and other factors, you file your annual income tax return and receive a tax refund.

 27. What Is Deferred Tax?

 A delay tax is a tax burden that a company must pay but does not pay at the moment and will be obligate to pay in the future.
 Deferred tax results in a distinct balance sheet for a firm due to the discrepancy between accounting standards and tax rules.

 28. What is the definition of working capital?

 Working capital is define as the difference between a company’s current assets and current liabilities.
 Hence, Working capital is used in a company’s day-to-day operations.

 Current Assets (CA) − Current Liabilities (CL) = Working Capital (WC).